ttltrk/TTT/FLASHCARDS/DB_FLASH/DB_FLASH.md

 1. step - client try to reach the DB via Network Layer
 2. step - tokenizing a query - checking if it is a valid command like (select, create, insert, etc)
+3. parser will join the tokens together (if it is make sense)